Frequently Asked Questions About LCF Georgia

 How do you get your funding?

 Corporate and private foundations and individuals like YOU.
-Through grants, public support, sponsorships and restricted individual investments (through our Giving Circles).
+Through grants, public support, sponsorships and restricted individual investments through our Giving Circles and general donations.

 How do you operate?
 Who is on your team?

 We are governed by a diverse board of directors.
 Our founder and executive director manages the daily operations of the organization.
 We work with a wide range of consultants and contractors who work on a reduced fee schedule to assist nonprofit organizations with their needs.

 If I contribute to the Latino Community Fund, will I be recognized in any way?

 YES! please see below some of the ways we recognize your contribution:

 - If you make a general donation to the organization, your name will be included in our annual report.

 - If you make an investment in one of our Giving Circle funds, the funds will be restricted to that fund and will be recognized in our annual report.
 You can also participate in the decision-making process.